What is the Best Hot Tub to Buy in Canada? An Unbiased Look at the Top Tubs for Canadians

 • The company sells swim spas as well, with the Performance Swim Series of swim spas starting at roughly $48,383 Canadian (listed price is $36,895 U.S.).

 Bullfrog has a wide range of sizes and options for customers, but consistent across lines is a jet system that allows you to move jet packs to different seats, changing your massage experience as you see fit, while using minimal plumbing components.
 It also uses ABS frames, rather than wood or metal.
 Design is clearly a priority at Bullfrog as its Modern class shows.
 Also called Stil, it has a unique minimalist look, with more severe angles and neutral colors than the classic woodgrain and soft curves that many other manufacturers showcase.
-Bullfrog is relatively new to the industry, beginning in 1989.
+Bullfrog began in 1989.

 Jacuzzi – A brand so well-known its name is often confused for the hot tub industry as a whole, Jacuzzi is based in California.
 This is an upscale hot tub brand, which sells all around the world.
 History is on its side, as it was founded in 1915 and can credibly say that it created the hot tub industry with major advances in 1968 that saw the first whirlpool tub developed and sold.
 Jacuzzi sells both hot tubs and swim spas, as well as assorted bathtubs and saunas.